a11yproject/a11yproject.com/src/posts/2020-08-20-an-indepth-guide-to-aria-roles.md

 ### Document Structure roles

 Document roles are used to provide a structural description for a section of content.
 A majority of the available roles in this category resemble available semantic HTML tags and it is recommended to only use them when an appropriate native tag is not available.
-The roles in this category are also not typically interactive in nature, but may be used to contain other roles that are interactive.
-The `toolbar"` and `tooltip"` roles, demonstrated below, serve as good examples of when to use Document Structure roles to provide information to assistive technologies when the equivalent native HTML tag is not available.
+The roles in this category are also not typically interactive in nature.
+However, they may be used to contain other roles that are interactive.
+The `toolbar` and `tooltip` roles, demonstrated below, serve as good examples of when to use Document Structure roles to provide information to assistive technologies when the equivalent native HTML tag is not available.

 #### Toolbar example